There are important features you should be aware of. These include:

 - There is also a 34-day supply limit for prescriptions that you buy at a non-participating pharmacy.
 In addition, you are limited to an initial 34-day supply plus two refills for long-term maintenance medications that you buy at a non-participating pharmacy.
 You pay the full regular price for any prescription that you buy at a non-participating pharmacy and then file a claim with CVS Caremark for reimbursement after you satisfy the annual $200 prescription drug deductible, if applicable (see page 59).

 - You may purchase up to a 90-day supply of a medication through the CVS Caremark mail service prescription program.
 If you request a refill before you use 75% of the medication or 80% for controlled medications, CVS Caremark will return the refill request to you.
 CVS Caremark follows generally accepted pharmacy standards when filling your prescriptions.
-These include Federal and state pharmacy regulations, the professional judgment of the pharmacist, and the usage recommendations of the drug manufacturer as approved by the U.S. FDA.
-If a FDA approved generic drug is available, CVS Caremark will substitute for a brand name drug.
+These include Federal and state pharmacy regulations, the professional judgment of the pharmacist, and the usage recommendations of the drug manufacturer as approved by the U.S. Food and Drug Administration (FDA).
+If a Federally approved generic drug is available, CVS Caremark will substitute for a brand name drug.
 Certain types of prescription medications are not available through the mail service program such as:

 - Specially mixed (compounded) capsules and suppositories